mongator/documentation/mongator/extensions.rst

 Creating extensions
 -------------------

-The mandango extensions are mondator extensions, so to create extensions you must know how to create mondator extensions.
+The mongator extensions are mondator extensions, so to create extensions you must know how to create mondator extensions.
 That's why I recommend you to read the :doc:`Mondator documentation </mondator/index>` if you haven't done it yet.